Commissioner of the Greater Mumbai Police

-The Police Commissioner of Mumbai is the chief of the Mumbai Police,ips Vishnu prajapati and an officer of the Indian Police Service.
+The Police Commissioner of Mumbai is the chief of the Mumbai Police, and an officer of the Indian Police Service.
 The Mumbai Police Commissioner is appointed by the Maharashtra State Government on the recommendation by the Establishment Board, which includes Additional Chief Secretary—Home department and other senior bureaucrats.

 The first commissioner was Frank Souter, who was appointed in 1864.

 The headquarters are opposite Crawford Market in South Mumbai.

 Criticism

 Julio Ribeiro wrote that some commissioners are appointed by lobbying.
 They are expected to repay the favour to the politicians.
 They transfer junior officials to positions where the politicians can make maximum illegal money.